Survey (Leadgen) CPA Offers: Market Size, Benchmarks, and Monetization Role (2024–2026)

 • primary value lies in incremental monetization, not core conversion

-What are survey CPA offers?
+What is a survey CPA offer?

 They help recover value from users who would otherwise drop off.